AzorianSolutions/netmin/README.md

 # Netmin

-A network access management app that integrates with freeRADIUS.
+A simple network access controller designed for RADIUS solutions.

+## Supported RADIUS Servers

+### freeRADIUS

+Currently, the project provides a controller client that is for freeRADIUS.
+The client is implemented via the "rlm_python3" module provided by freeRADIUS.

 ## Running the Application